 This light will turn on for five to eight seconds as a bulb check when the ignition switch is first turned ON.
 A chime will sound if the driver's seat belt is unbuckled during the bulb check.
-The Seat Belt Warning Light will flash, or remain on continuously, if the driver's seat belt remains unbuckled after the bulb check or when driving.
-(See page 46 for more information.)
+The Seat Belt Reminder Light will flash or remain on continuously if the driver's seat belt remains unbuckled after the bulb check or when driving.

-19. Vehicle Security Alarm (VSA) Indicator Light - If Equipped
+19. Vehicle Security Light - If Equipped

-The VSA Indicator Light flashes rapidly when the VSA is arming, and slowly when the VSA is armed.
-(See page 18 for more information.)
+The Vehicle Security Light flashes rapidly when the Vehicle Security Alarm is arming, and slowly when the Vehicle Security Alarm is armed.